-Cuba’s madres (y padres) of invention
+Cuba’s Madres (y Padres) of Invention

-A visit with the artists and self-taught engineers who have helped keep Cuba running while technological time stood still.
+Looking back at a rare visit with the artists and self-taught engineers who have helped keep Cuba running while technological time stood still.

-Story and photography by ROB WATERS
+Written and photographed by ROB WATERS

 My first encounter with what Cubans call inventos—the term they use for the hacks and gadgets they create to keep things working—comes before I have even left the Havana airport.
 I pass through an immigration queue staffed by agents in short skirts and fishnet stockings, head to the taxi stand, and a big, genial taxista named José Vigoa Ruiz ushers me into the front seat of his 1955 black Cadillac.
 As we roll and bounce our way into downtown Havana, Ruiz proudly describes his car.
 “The engine is British, the transmission is from a Ford van, the steering system is from a Mercedes Benz, the brake system is Toyota, and the electric windows are from a Korean jeep,” he says, with a triumphant sideways glance.
 “Only the body is original Cadillac.”

 Over the decades, while most countries followed the U.S. embargo, Cuba did most of its trading with the Soviet Union and its allies.
 The fall of the Soviets, in 1991, left Cuba desperately short of oil and sent the economy into a tailspin—an era the Cubans refer to as el período especial—the special period.
 To avoid total disaster, Cuba loosened the strings of central control.
 Suddenly, people could open small businesses, sell their own produce, and entertain some forms of foreign investment.
 In the late 1990s, Venezuela’s Hugo Chavez joined the effort, becoming Cuba’s new foreign patron.
 He shipped cheap oil to the island in exchange for medical services provided by thousands of Cuban doctors sent to work in Venezuela.
-Its oil needs met, the government re-imposed state control and rolled back the economic reforms.

 “In Cuba, you have a pendulum swinging back and forth between economic idealism and pragmatism,” says Theodore Henken, a sociologist at Baruch University in New York who has visited Cuba more than 25 times since 1997 to study its economic culture.
 Idealists want to uphold socialist values by rooting out changes that create income inequality, Henken says, while pragmatists want to reward quality work and encourage initiative.
 Each produces a reaction and response, keeping the Cuban economy in a sputtering limbo.